zombiedin/staff-manage-backend/README.md

 The API exposes the following endpoints: ( `[x]` = ready to use )

 - data integration API ( get data from external ):
-  - `[ ] GET /api/cu/retrieve`: Get all projects from ClickUp and update the database.
+  - `[x] GET /api/cu/retrieve`: Get all projects from ClickUp and update the database.
-  - `[ ] POST /api/dc/getall`: Get all staff details from HR datacenter.
+  - `[ ] GET /api/dc/getall`: Get all staff details from HR datacenter.
   - `[ ] GET /api/dc/datachange`: Get all changes that happen on HR datacenter.
+  - `[ ] ADFS system`: not available on this version.
 - data access API ( get data from our database ):
-  - `[ ] GET /api/project`: Get all projects within their team ( in body { } )
+  - `[x] GET /api/db/project`: Get all projects details.
+  - `[x] POST /api/db/mockuptss`: Create mockup teams, solutions, statuses.
+  - `[x] DELETE /api/db/mockuptss`: Delete mockup teams, solutions, statuses.
+  - `[x] DELETE /api/db/allproject`: Delete all projects.

-[not yet started] For detailed documentation and examples of API requests and responses, please refer to [API.md](https://www.google.com/).
+`[not ready]` For detailed documentation and examples of API requests and responses, please refer to [API.md](https://www.google.com/).

 ## Deployment